MichaelSolati/inworld-sdk-python/README.md

 # inworld-sdk

-A Python SDK for interacting with [Inworld AI's platform](https://docs.inworld.ai/docs/intro).
+A Python SDK for interacting with [Inworld's platform](https://docs.inworld.ai/docs/intro).

 ## Description

-This SDK provides a Python interface for working with Inworld AI's services, making it easy to integrate AI characters into your applications.
+This SDK provides a Python interface for working with Inworld's services, making it easy to integrate AI characters into your applications.

 Currently, this SDK only supports the TTS API.